 Northern Chief has always been liveried in one green or another, except during the war when she was painted black.
 At present, her green livery resembles that of British Railway’s locomotives of the 1950’s.
 Her smoke deflectors are finished with red inner surfaces, as originally fitted in 1955.

-This is the only loco on the RHDR ever to have been fitted with a solar panel, which she carried experimentally in the 2006 season to chart the on board battery for radio communications.
+This is the only loco on the RHDR ever to have been fitted with a solar panel, which she carried experimentally in the 2006 season to charge the on board battery for radio communications.

 GN outline two-cylinder 4-6-2 Pacific locomotive.